 DMCI Holdings conducted its first group-wide Employee Engagement Survey (EES), to establish a benchmark of employee satisfaction, engagement and commitment.
 This data is intended to drive strategic improvements in talent management and inform decision-making to enhance the employee experience.

-EES FOCUS AREAS

-Alignment

-Explored the

-recognition,

-connection between

-company goals and

-employee perception

-job expectations,

-alignment with

-of work quality.

-Engagement Assessed employee commitment, satisfaction, pride in the company and perceptions of workplace culture.

-Leadership Evaluated the

-effectiveness of managers and leaders in communication, inspiration and team motivation.

-Enablement Measured employee access to resources, tools and support structures, including opportunities for professional development.

-Development
+The EES focused on key drivers of employee experience:

-Evaluated employee perceptions of growth potential, including the availability of training, mentoring and coaching to enhance skills and support career advancement.
+- Engagement: Assessed employee commitment, satisfaction, pride in the company and perceptions of workplace culture. - Leadership: Evaluated the effectiveness of managers and leaders in communication, inspiration and team motivation. - Enablement: Measured employee access to resources, tools, and support structures, including opportunities for professional development. - Alignment: Explored the connection between job expectations, recognition, alignment with company goals, and employee perception of work quality. - Development: Evaluated employee perceptions of growth potential, including the availability of training, mentoring and coaching to enhance skills and support career advancement.

-Company Confidence

-Assessed employee trust in the company's strategic direction, leadership decisions. resource allocation and overall prospects for success.
+• Company Confidence: Assessed employee trust in the company's strategic direction, leadership decisions, resource allocation, and overall prospects for success.